The Big Noise (1936 American film)

-The Big Noise is a 1936 American romantic–comedy crime film directed by Frank McDonald.
+The Big Noise is a 1936 American romantic comedy crime film directed by Frank McDonald.
 It starred Guy Kibbee, Warren Hull, Alma Lloyd, Dick Foran, Marie Wilson, and Henry O'Neill.

-Story
+Plot

 Julius Trent, being unable to adopt new technology retires, from his position as president of a textile company.
 He then goes into partnership with Ken Mitchell in a dry cleaning venture.
 His daughter Betty becomes romantically involved with his partner.
 A group of racketeers attempt to extort money from him so he attempts to singlehandedly run them out of town.